Phallaceae: Description

-Species of stinkhorns have gasteroid, or internally produced spores.
-Fruit bodies originate as a gelatinous, spherical, or egg-shaped structure that may be completely or partially buried underground.
+Species of stinkhorns have gasteroid, or internally produced, spores.
+Fruiting bodies originate as a gelatinous, spherical, or egg-shaped structure that may be completely or partially buried underground.
 The peridium, the outer layer of the egg, is white, or purple/red, with two or three layers.
 The outer layer is thin, membranous, and elastic, while the inner layer is thicker, gelatinous, and continuous.
 At maturity, the peridium opens up and remains as a volva at the base of the receptaculum.

+This porous mushroom is among the fastest growing in the world, extending by 5 mm per minute, so fast that a crackling sound can be heard.
+Technically it is not really growing, as it uses a form of cellular origami to increase its size by absorbing water.

 The fertile portion of the fruiting body is often borne on the end of a wide, fleshy or spongy stalk (as in the Phallales), which may be cylindrical, star-shaped, or reticulate (forming a network).
 They may be brightly colored, sometimes with a lattice- or veil-like membrane enclosing and protecting the spores.
 The spore-containing substance, the gleba, is typically gelatinous, often foul-smelling, and deliquescent (becoming liquid from the absorption of water).
 The gleba is formed on the exterior face of the cap or the upper part of the receptacle.

 The basidia are small and narrowly club-shaped or fusiform, short-lived (evanescent), with four to eight sterigmata.
 The spores are usually ellipsoid or cylindrical in shape, hyaline or pale brown, smooth, more or less smooth-walled, and truncated at the base.

 The gelatinous layer of the stinkhorn (Clathrus ruber) contains high concentrations of potassium, calcium, manganese, and iron.
 A moderate amount of calcium is found in the receptacle and gleba as well as a high amount of manganese is also found in the gleba.
 Retaining a high potassium concentration is important for the growth of the stem of the fruiting body called the carpophore, where potassium plays a key component in regulating osmotic pressure.
 This osmotic pressure helps maintain the shape of the carpophore.
-The high concentration of potassium in the plant cell and the low permeability of the cell membrane also drives water into the cell through flux.
 The calcium found in the gelatinous layer contributes to the slimy characteristics of the gel and protects the carpophore during growth.
 The strong adhesive gelatinous layer consists of polysaccharides that are formed by the sequestration of calcium ions.
 The high manganese and iron concentrations in the gelatinous layer and gleba are theorized to produce enzymes that produce sugars and odorous compounds that play a role in attracting insects.

+Stinkhorns are edible, but only at the egg stage when the smell is less strong.
+The inner layer can be cut out with a knife and eaten raw – it is crisp and crunchy with a radish-like taste.

+The mushrooms also contain several pharmaceutical compounds with potential for cancer treatment.